Vicky J. Wedel

 • Focusing on “doing the right thing” feeds frustration and a pharisaical/following rules kind of mindset (assuming behaivor makes me better than others).

-• His rest is lost every time I try to rest in or create desired circumstances.
+• His rest is lost every time I try to rest in (or try to create) desired circumstances.

 By all accounts, my daughter Hannah and I shouldn’t be reconciled.
-But God used years apart to work on us individually and teach us how to have a relationship built on honesty, transparency, own our own wrongs and forgive as we’ve been forgiven.
+But God used years apart to work on us individually and teach us how to have a relationship built on honesty, transparency, owning our own wrongs, and forgiving as we’ve been forgiven.
 This photo is us on our annual mother/daughter trip to Colorado where we can’t get enough of Jesus and hiking.

 Messy Narrow Road